-The overall crash reduction goal for the FY 2018-2020 period was defined as a one percent reduction in the number of fatality crashes based on each previous year.
-In FY 2018 the fatality crash reduction goal was to be no greater than 589 and the final outcome was 570 crashes, a gratifying success.
-Unfortunately, the following year saw a dramatic increase 15% rise in fatality crashes related to CMVs.
-This increase is attributed to a robust economy and related population and infrastructure growth.
-The FY 2020 statistics are not yet conclusive.
+The overall crash reduction goal for the FY 2014-2017 period was defined as a one percent reduction in the number of fatality crashes based on each previous year.
+In FY 2016 the fatality crash reduction goal was to be no greater than 610.
+The outcome was 613 crashes, a fairly negligible percentage over the anticipated outcome.

-The passenger vehicle crash reduction goal for the FY 2018-2020 period was defined as a five percent reduction in the overall number of fatality crashes per year based on each previous year.
-In FY 2018 the goal was to be no greater than 36 crashes and the final outcome was only 16 crashes, this being 55% percent below what was anticipated.
-The state and others are still working to determine the cause for this dramatic reduction and have not ruled out the possibility of some issue with the data despite the fact none can be found.
-Subsequent year crash statistics increase marginally but remain significantly under the FY 2017 fatality crash outcome.
+The passenger vehicle crash reduction goal for the FY 2014-2017 period was defined as a five percent reduction in the overall number of fatality crashes per year based on each previous year.
+In FY 2016 the goal was to be no greater than 25 crashes.
+The outcome was 29 crashes, 16 percent over the anticipated outcome.

-While the state continues to track overall number of hazardous material (HM) spill related CMV fatality crashes, it is observed that crashes have increased in pace with the number of non-HM fatality counts.
+While the state continues to track overall number of hazardous material (HM) related CMV fatality crashes, it is observed that crashes have increased in pace with the number of non-HM fatality crashes.
 As such, the state does not have a specific hazardous materials safety problem that warrants a separate program or individual strategies and so does not set a hazardous material incident reduction goal.
-For the purpose of this Crash Reduction Section, the motor coach goal of a 5% reduction has been displayed for tracking purposes only.